Mathematics and Statistics Department

 Requirements for Admission to Conditionally Classified Standing

-Requirements for Admission to Candidacy for the MA - Mathematics
+Admission requirements to conditionally classified standing are the same as for the MA - Mathematics program.

 |Requirements of the Masters||30|

 |Required Core Courses||21|

 |Complete twelve units from:|

 |MATH 213A.
 Introduction to Smooth Manifolds||3|